 If a dispute arises, it matters whether the transaction involved a good or an experience.
 It would be relatively easier for the marketplace to be an intermediary in case of a dispute involving a good.
 When it’s an experience, it is words of buyers against the words of the seller.
 This point, though, is relatively minor compared to others.

-Below is analysis of some popular marketplaces based on above characteristics
+Below is an analysis of some popular marketplaces based on the above characteristics

 Note: Some ideas mentioned in this post are based on conversations with friends and are not entirely mine.